Skip to content

 Depending on where you live, you may have the right to access your data, correct it, delete it, receive a portable copy, restrict or object to certain processing, and withdraw consent.
 To exercise any of these, please contact us.

-- Erasure.
-We will remove your content from our canonical repository, hard-delete your activity data (favorites and collections) from the edge store, rotate the key that protects your encrypted member-only content, and remove your membership records from Stripe and your community roles from Discord.
+• Erasure.
+We will remove your content from our canonical repository, hard-delete your activity data (favorites and collections) and any pre-signup content-attribution record from the edge store, rotate the key that protects your encrypted member-only content, and remove your membership records from Stripe and your community roles from Discord.
 As explained in section 2, we cannot guarantee removal from third-party forks, caches, or archives of the public repository.

 8. Data retention